cxcarvaj/ioet-exercise_v2/README.md

 You can see a complete documentation of each function in [functions.py](https://github.com/cxcarvaj/ioet-exerciseV2/blob/main/src/functions.py):

-The general program complexity is O(n²) due to this problem is a combinatorial one, since we have to compare one schedule with all the others, so we can calculate how many times each employee has coincided in the office.
+The general program complexity is ``O(n²*m)`` due to this problem is a combinatorial one, since we have to compare one schedule with all the others, so we can calculate how many times each employee has coincided in the office.
+Where n is the amount of schedules to compare and m are the days when an employee has worked.

 ### Unit Test
 In this project I used unittest to create the tests with different